 A look ahead, featuring Boston College's final opponent of the regular season

-Reggie Terry is in his second season as assistant athletics director for football operations and player personnel at Boston College.
-Terry's duties include oversight and management of all aspects the football office operation.
+Reggie Terry is in his third season as assistant athletics director for football operations and player personnel at Boston College.
+Terry’s duties include oversight and management of all aspects the football office operation.
 He is responsible for budgetary oversight, directing team travel and coordinating all player personnel recruiting matters.
 Additionally, Terry administers video, training and equipment staff needs and is intimately involved in coordination of on-campus recruiting.

 Terry came to the Heights in March 2013 from the Arizona Cardinals where he served as the director of football administration for five seasons (2007-12).

 There, he was responsible for management of all non-player budgets and oversight of the equipment room, training room, video and player development.
 Terry managed and facilitated all non-coaching football personnel searches, negotiated and managed all outside vendor contracts specific to football operations and oversaw all aspects of team travel and training camp logistics.

 Additionally, Terry managed the day-to-day operation of the football office and worked closely with the scouting staff in talent evaluations of college players and free agents.
 He engaged in planning logistics for the scouting and coaching staff at the Senior Bowl, NFL Combine and NFL Draft.
 Terry was also involved in team planning and operations for Arizona’s trip to Super Bowl XLIII.

 Prior to joining Cardinals in June 2007, Terry spent 14 seasons at Syracuse University, serving the last seven years as Associate Athletic Director for Football Operations.
 With the Cardinals, Terry’s responsibilities included budget planning, managing the day-to-day operations, managing player personnel matters and directing the team’s travel.